-- 1. Addition or deletion of any project (except as noted in the Administrative Modifications section); - 2.
+- Addition or deletion of any project (except as noted in the Administrative Modifications section); - 2.
 Substantial changes to the scope of a project (e.g. changing the number of through traffic lanes, changing the type of project such as from rehabilitation to system expansion); - 3.
 Changes in the availability (adding or deleting funds by Congressional action) of earmarked (special appropriation) funds; - 4.
 Moving a project into or out of the first four Federal Fiscal Years of a TIP; - 5.
-Changes in a project's total programmed amount greater than 15% (or any amount greater than \$2,000,000);

-- Changes in a project's fund source(s) from non-Federal to Federal, unless the fund sources(s) change from Advanced Construction to an identified Federal funding source; and - 7.
-Changes in the termini of a capacity project of any length OR any project in which the total length changes more than 1/4 mile.
+Changes in a project's total programmed amount greater than 25% (or any amount greater than \$2,000,000); - 6.
+Changes in a project's fund source(s) from non-Federal to Federal, unless the fund sources(s) change from Advanced Construction to an identified Federal funding source; and - 7.
+Changes in the termini of a capacity improvement project of any length OR any project in which the total length changes more than 1/4 mile.

 TIP Administrative Modifications are minor revisions which can simply be made by OTO staff after verification that the change(s) falls into this category.
+More than one administrative modification can be made to a project if meeting the described allowances.
 Notification of administrative modifications will be provided to the Technical Committee, Board of Directors, MoDOT and Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
 TIP Administrative Modifications will require no public comment period.
+The OTO staff ensures fiscal constraint is maintained.